Meet the Faculty of Education

 Emerita Professor Marilyn Chaseling

-Emerita Professor Marilyn Chaseling has 30 yrs of teaching experience, with 21 yrs appointed to leadership positions including Course Coordinator of the Bachelor of Social Science; Head of School of Education (1999-2001); Course Coordinator for Education’s undergraduate courses (Primary, Early Childhood, Secondary and TAS); Director of Undergraduate Studies; Director of Teaching and Learning; Deputy Head of School; Acting Head of School.
-Marilyn has also led three major curriculum renewal projects.
-For over 10 yrs up to 2015, Marilyn led the teams that designed and, when required, prepared the BOSTES (NESA) accreditation for School of Education courses.
-Marilyn is a valuable mentor and advisor in research partnerships, accreditation and curriculum renewal and HDR supervision for the Faculty of Education.
+Emerita Professor Marilyn Chaseling has 30 years of teaching experience, with 21 years appointed to leadership positions including Course Coordinator of the Bachelor of Social Science; Head of School of Education (1999-2001); Course Coordinator for Education’s undergraduate courses (Primary, Early Childhood, Secondary and TAS); Director of Undergraduate Studies; Director of Teaching and Learning; Deputy Head of School; Acting Head of School.

 Professor Martin Hayden